The Monkees: The Birds, The Bees & The Monkees

 No longer desiring to work as a group, the Monkees dropped Chip Douglas as a producer, and starting in November 1967, they largely produced their own sessions.
-Although credited to the whole band, the songs were mostly solo efforts.
+Although production and performance of individual tracks were credited to the whole band, the songs were mostly solo efforts employing session musicians, with little or no group participation.
 In a couple of cases, Boyce and Hart had returned from the first two albums to produce, but credit was given to the Monkees due to contractual requirements.

 Propelled by the hit singles "Daydream Believer" and "Valleri", along with Nesmith's self-penned top 40 hit "Tapioca Tundra", The Birds, The Bees & The Monkees reached No. 3 on the Billboard charts shortly after it was released in April 1968.
 It was the first album released after NBC announced they were not renewing The Monkees for a third season.
-The album cover—a quaint collage of items in a knickknack shelf—was chosen over the Monkees' objections.
+The album cover, a quaint collage of items in a knickknack shelf, was chosen over the group's objections.
 It was the last Monkees' album to be released in separate, dedicated mono and stereo mixes.
 During the 1986 reunion, it returned to the Billboard charts for 11 weeks.